-If you have no knowledge in web design but is willing to try out on your own, there’s plenty of free html templates available for you to download and use.
+If you have no knowledge of web design but are willing to try it out on your own, there’s plenty of free html templates available for you to download and use.
 Alternatively, you can also use the Web Builder built-in with some hosting plans (some may have, some don’t).
-These web builders are usually easy to use, however, the design quality and your SERP (Search Engine Result Page) are not guaranteed!
+These web builders are usually easy to use, however, the design quality and your SERP (Search Engine Result Page) is not guaranteed!

-If you are not sure what you are doing with these templates and builder, it is always advisable to outsource the design and development work to a web design company.
+If you are not sure what you are doing with these templates and builders, it is always advisable to outsource the design and development work to a web design company.

-Any online business in Malaysia also need a website.
+Any online business in Malaysia also needs a website.

-A corporate website usually display images and content of a company, but have no intention of carrying out sales on the website.
+A corporate website usually displays images and content of a company but has no intention of carrying out sales on the website.

 This corporate website is good to use as a digital branding of your business.
 Some may ignore this and opt for a social media account only like a Facebook Page, but let us tell you why a website is much better than just a Facebook Page here.

-Important pages of a corporate website includes: Home, About Us, Services, Products, Clients, Contact.
+Important pages of a corporate website include Home, About Us, Services, Products, Clients, Contact.
 You can always add more if you have more content.

-If you intent to sell online and receive payment directly from your website, then you will need a eCommerce website.
+If you intend to sell online and receive payment directly from your website, then you will need an eCommerce website.

-A eCommerce website usually consist of shopping cart feature and payment gateway.
+An eCommerce website usually consists of a shopping cart feature and payment gateway.
 These features are essential to run your online business on a day to day basis.

-If you are going to build a eCommerce website, make sure to prepare the following content:
+If you are going to build an eCommerce website, make sure to prepare the following content:

 - Shipping Information